Web Updates for April '98 NEW!

-Web Updates for February '98 NEW!
+Web Updates for February '98

 64-Bit action was on full display during the joyously hectic Nintendo SpaceWorld event.
 More intriguing than any game reveal was Pres.
 Yamauchi's pledge to redirect the company's focus away from heavy-hitter favorites toward titles with social impact, emphasizing the success of Tamagotchi, in particular.
 It's not just Nintendo, either.
 Home gaming is closing in on mimicking the arcade experience, embellishing socializing elements moreso than solo play.
 MK 64 and Goldeneye are at their best in multi-player mode, after all.
 Now with internet capabilities linking computers worldwide, games like Ultima Online are generating entire virtual communities!